patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- Updated the `variant` prop to replace the following status values with a color value [(#8204)](https://github.com/patternfly/patternfly-react/issues/8204):
+- Updated the `variant` property to replace the following status values with a color value [(#8204)](https://github.com/patternfly/patternfly-react/issues/8204):
     | Old status value | New color value |
     | - | - |